 Leave a book for someone to take anywhere you want.
 This time, ask two people you know to do this also.
 This way the project

 will grow each month.
 I would like a book marker to go in every book so people know where they are

-with the book marker for you to print out and cut.
+coming from.
 Thank you for being a part of this project.

-Lets make April 30th great!
+Lets make September 30th great!
 Send me photos too.
 I have a list of names of who

 participated and as this grows, keep letting me know you are doing this.
 Thanks a zillion.